 The first two questions were aimed at eliciting what they considered the most efficient methods of interesting children in missions.
 A list of methods was given, and they were asked to put these and any others in what they considered to be their order of importance.

-The result is to give a practically unanimous first place to-- active help "comes out second.
+The result is to give a practically unanimous first place to-

 "Consecutive courses of missionary instruction or study apart from Sunday School lessons."